Recognizing Advanced Heart Failure and Knowing Your Options

 Temporary therapies

-• Intra-aortic balloon pump: A small balloon is placed inside the aorta, the major artery connected to the heart that sends blood to the body.
-The balloon is connected to a machine outside the body that inflates the balloon when the heart relaxes between beats, and deflates the balloon before the heart pumps.
-This lessens the heart’s workload and increases blood flow from the heart.
-This balloon pump is often needed for only a few days.
+• An intra-aortic balloon pump is a small balloon placed inside the aorta, the major artery connected to the heart.
+The balloon is connected to a machine outside the body that inflates the balloon when the heart relaxes and deflates it before the heart pumps.
+This helps reduce the heart’s workload and increases blood flow.
+The pump is usually needed for only a few days.

 Other health problems